emqx/emqx-docs/en_US/advanced/lang-exhook.md

 2. Generate the code for the gRPC server side of `exhook.proto` using the gRPC framework for the corresponding programming language.
 3. Implement the interfaces defined in exhook.proto on demand

-Once the development is complete, the service needs to be deployed to a server that can communicate with EMQ X.
+Once the development is complete, the service needs to be deployed to a server that can communicate with EMQ X and ensure that the ports are open.

 Then modify the server configuration in `etc/plugins/emqx_exhook.conf`, for example: